HeroesReplay/HeroesReplay/README.md

 ## Features

 - Focuses on heroes that will die or kill an enemy hero
-- Focuses on heroes doing objectives
+- Focuses on heroes doing team or map objectives (gem collecting, for example)
 - Focuses on heroes destroying structures

 - Selects the talent tree panel when a team has just recieved new talents
 - Selects the objective panel when an objective has been won
 - Selects the Kill Death Assists panel when a hero dies
 - Cycles through all panels throughout the game

-## Prerequisites

-- Possibly OpenCV once i get game state detection working

 ## Dependencies